pedrovgs/UseCaseCoverage/README.md

 ## 🛠 Usage

+Tracking your coverage with UCC follows a simple three-step workflow:

+1. 📝 **Define your Specs**: Write your features, use cases, bugs, and regressions in the simple `.ucc` YAML format anywhere in your project.
+2. 🏷️ **Annotate your Tests**: Include the unique ID of your artifacts in your test code (as a comment or within a string).
+UCC scans your codebase to find these matches automatically.
+3. 🚀 **Generate & Analyze**: Run `ucc report` to compute coverage metrics and generate a beautiful, interactive dashboard.
+You can exeucte ``ucc`` locally or integrate it in your CI/CD pipeline.

+---

 ### ✅ Linting `.ucc` files

 Ensure your specifications are perfect before generating reports.
 The `lint` command validates your `.ucc` files recursively.